How Western and Brazilian agribusiness are planning to take over an entire region of Mozambique to produce commodity crops for export.

 Behind almost every product we buy and the GDP numbers we worry over, there is a story whose trail crosses the globe.
 Every physical product starts as raw material somewhere, from the gold in our jewelry to the shrimp at our favorite restaurant and the minerals within our mobile phones and laptops.

 These local costs too often remain hidden.
 They are obscured by companies and governments that put a premium on production and exports.
-They are little understood by consumers, whose concept of "price" and "value" doesn't include damage done to people and places far away.
+They are little understood by consumers, whose concept of "price" and "value" does not include damage done to people and places far away.